ChacunGu/NLP_Gender_Profiling/README.md

 Multiple Python modules were used in this project.
 They were installed with Python's package manager pip.
 They are all listed along with their version in the file requirements.txt.

-To simplify the installation process, please consider using a virtual environement.
+To simplify the installation process, please consider using a virtual environment.

 ### Required files